-Responding to distressed students: How to help
+Responding to distressed students: Some additional information

 Any member of The College of New Jersey community might come into contact with a distressed student.
 Being aware of distress signals, methods of intervention, and a source of help for the student can assure you are ready should that time come.
 Counselors at Counseling and Psychological Services are available to faculty and staff for consultation.
 Feel free to call us at 771.2247 if you would like to discuss any concerns with us.

 Things to keep in mind

 Listed below are some of the common signs of someone in distress.
 This list is intended as a guideline for identifying unusual levels of distress, not as a diagnostic tool.

 • Depression .
 We all may feel depressed from time to time.
 A depressed mood may have generate only one or two symptoms and usually pass within days.
 Clinically depressed students will exhibit multiple symptoms for a longer period of time.
 Some of these symptoms are loss of interest in pleasurable activities, depressed mood, crying, a decrease in function, sleep disturbances, poor concentration, change in appetite, withdrawal from the usual pattern of social activity, poor hygiene, loss of self-esteem, or preoccupation with death.

 • Suicidal Thoughts.
 Most people who attempt suicide communicate early messages about their distress.
 These messages can range from “I don’t want to be here”, to a series of vague “good-byes”, to “I’m going to kill myself.”
 Non-verbal messages could include giving away valued items, or putting legal, financial, and college affairs in order.
 All suicidal messages or behaviors should be taken seriously .